DivanDesign/EvolutionCMS.plugins.ManagerManager.mm_ddMultipleFields/README.md

 # (MODX)EvolutionCMS.plugins.ManagerManager.mm_ddMultipleFields

-Widget for plugin ManagerManager that allows you to add any number of fields values (TV) in one document (values are written as one with using separator symbols).
+Widget for plugin ManagerManager that allows you to add any number of fields values (TV) in one document (values are written in field as a JSON object).
 For example: a few images.

 Capabilities:
 * Save several images, text fields, selects, etc to a document field.